Here’s a checklist of essentials you’ll need to have on hand when you bring your puppy home.

 Some dog owners who have ‘been there, done that’ will often suggest using anti-chew sprays that repel the dog from items that they don’t want touched.

-These can be beneficial, but if you decide to try this out, opt for those with bittering agents, not aluminium sulfate.
+These can be beneficial, but if you decide to try this out, choose those with bittering agents, not aluminium sulfate.
 Although aluminium sulfate is believed to be safe in small amounts, it’s not recommended.
 It’s been found to cause abdominal pain, nausea, and sickness*.

 5. Make a microchipping appointment